phuctm97/ntast/README.md

 ntast relates to the [unified] and [unified]-based projects in that ntast syntax trees can be used throughout their ecosystems.

+### What this specification doesn't do

+ntast focuses on content.
+Notion-application data structures like workspaces, users, permissions, settings, etc, aren't defined by ntast.
+Ecosystem plugins can process and extend functionalities based on these data, though.

 ## Nodes